Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Conclusion

 \section{Conclusion}

-We introduced \textsc{Matcha}, a multi-stage Riemannian flow matching framework for molecular docking that combines geometric generative modeling, scoring, and physical validity filtering. \textsc{Matcha} achieves a high physically valid docking accuracy while being substantially faster than many other models, making it suitable for large-scale applications.
-A key limitation is reduced generalization to unseen protein pockets, pointing to future work on receptor flexibility and broader protein coverage.
+We introduced \textsc{Matcha}, a multi-stage Riemannian flow matching framework for molecular docking that combines geometric generative modeling, energy minimization with GNINA, and physical validity filtering. \textsc{Matcha} demonstrates state-of-the-art docking performance on the \textsc{Astex} test set: 82.4\% with $\mathrm{RMSD}\leq\SI{2}{\angstrom}$ \& PB-valid and best-in-class physical plausibility across all benchmarks, while being substantially faster than many other models, making it suitable for large-scale applications.
 Overall, \textsc{Matcha} strikes a practical balance between accuracy, efficiency, and physical realism for structure-based drug discovery.